elastic/support-diagnostics/CONTRIBUTING.md

   ```
 - Using the `Run` menu and select `Edit Configurations...`.
 Use the `+` to add an `Application` configuration.
   - Main class: `co.elastic.support.diagnostics.DiagnosticApp`
-  - Program arguments (example): `-o ~/tmp/diag-output -h localhost -u elastic --ptp changeme`.
+  - Program arguments (example): `-o ~/tmp/diag-output -h localhost -u elastic --passwordText changeme`.
 Put whatever arguments you would like to run the application with as default.

 ### Releasing to Maven Central